okpalaChidiebere/reactnd-Squawker/README.md

 Squawker is a social media App.
 It allows the users to follow the instructors of advanced android who write squawks for their fans.
 Squawks are short messages filled with helpful advice and reflections.
 If you have preferred more instructors than others, you can choose who to follow.
 When an instructor sends a squawk, everyone who is following that instructor will immediately get a notification.

+I learned
+- Set up Firebase for my app
+- Send an FCM notification message from the Firebase console
+- Add an extra data to that messge and get it from the remoteMessage payload
+- Generate a registration id token for an app
+- Receive data message from a server
+- Follow an FCM topic

 # Pushing vs Pulling
 When developing a client side app, you need to decide how the data in your app will stay in sync with the remote sever.